Additions, Changes and Removals in Gurobi 13.0#

 Important

-By default the PDHG algorithm will run on the CPU, but it can take advantage from Nvidia GPUs: The new PDHGGPU parameter controls whether PDHG should run on the GPU if available.
+By default, the PDHG algorithm will run on the CPU, but it can take advantage of NVIDIA GPUs.
+You can set the parameter PDHGGPU to 1 to specify that PDHG should run on the GPU if available.

 NoRel Heuristic for a Limited Number of Solutions#

-The new parameter NoRelHeurSolutions allows to specify that the NoRel heuristic should run, and stop when it has found a specific number of solutions.
+A new parameter NoRelHeurSolutions has been added to specify that the NoRel heuristic should run, and stop when it has found a specific number of solutions.
 This can be useful when the time to find these solutions is difficult to predict beforehand.

 NoRel Heuristic with Variable Hints#

-The NoRel heuristic now takes variable hints (see the VarHintVal attribute) into account that have been provided by the user.
+The NoRel heuristic now takes user-provided variable hints (see the VarHintVal attribute) into account.
 This could lead to finding solutions faster that are in the neighborhood of the variable hint values.

 Specify where Flags for Callbacks#

 You can now specify for which where flags a callback should be invoked.
-This allows to only send the information from a remote worker to the client when that information will be useful.
-That has a positive performance impact since the remote worker does not need to wait for the client to acknowledge these messages.
-In particular, when the solution vectors are not needed during the solve, we observed a performance improvement of more than a factor 2 for instances which produce a lot of solutions during the solve.
+This allows the optimizer to send information from a remote worker to the client only when that information will be useful.
+This has a positive performance impact since the remote worker does not need to wait for the client to acknowledge these messages.
+In particular, when the solution vectors are not needed during the solve, we observed a performance improvement of more than a factor of two for instances that produce many solutions during the solve.

-The following changes have been made in the APIs:
+The following changes have been made to support this feature across all APIs:

-• In C, function GRBsetcallbackfuncadv allows to specify a bit vector which defines for which where flags the callback should be invoked.
+• In C, the new function GRBsetcallbackfuncadv allows you to provide a bit vector specifying for which where flags the callback should be invoked.

-• In C++, function setCallback now accepts an additional optional argument.
-The optional argument allows to specify a bit vector which defines for which where flags the callback should be invoked.
+• In C++, the setCallback function now accepts an additional optional argument.
+The optional argument allows you to provide a bit vector specifying for which where flags the callback should be invoked.

-• In Java, an additional version of the function setCallback has been added, which allows to specify a bit vector which defines for which where flags the callback should be invoked.
+• In Java, an additional version of the setCallback function has been added.
+This additional overload allows you to provide a bit vector specifying for which where flags the callback should be invoked.

-• In .NET, function SetCallback now accepts an additional optional argument.
-The optional argument allows to specify a bit vector which defines for which where flags the callback should be invoked.
+• In .NET, the SetCallback function now accepts an additional optional argument.
+The optional argument allows you to provide a bit vector specifying for which where flags the callback should be invoked.

 • In gurobipy, Model.optimize, Model.optimizeAsync, and Model.computeIIS now all accept an optional wheres argument.
-The optional argument allows to specify a list of where flags for which the callback should be invoked.
+The optional argument allows you to provide a list of where flags for which the callback should be invoked.

 Additional Option for Thread Usage#

-The Threads parameter has an additional value of -1.
-When you use this value, Gurobi may use as many threads as there are virtual processors.
-The automatic setting (0), which is the default value, would limit the number of threads to use to 32.
-See the description of the parameter for more details.
+The Threads parameter now accepts a special value of -1.
+When you set this value, Gurobi may use as many threads as there are virtual processors detected on the machine.
+The automatic setting (0), which is the default value, will use at most 32 threads even if the machine is larger.
+Refer to the description of the parameter for further details.

 Additional Operations in Nonlinear Expressions#

-Our Nonlinear Constraints can handle two new nonlinear operations:
+Nonlinear Constraints have been extended to handle two new nonlinear operations:

 • the hyperbolic tangent function (OPCODE_TANH)